Leica M10 vs Panasonic TS7

 It is notable that the M10 has a hotshoe, while the TS7 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M10 and the TS7 are recent models that feature in their makers' current product line-up.
+Both the M10 and the TS7 are recent models that are part of the current product line-up.
 The M10 replaced the earlier Leica M Typ 262, while the TS7 followed on from the Panasonic TS6.
-Further information on the two cameras, as well as related accessories, can be found on the Leica and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 Review summary: Leica M10 vs Panasonic TS7